-Among the efforts to make AES implementations more secure against cache attacks, Safe2Encrypt\RIJ128 function from Intel IPP cryptographic library is noteworthy.
+Among the efforts to make AES implementations more secure against cache attacks, Safe2Encrypt RIJ128 function from Intel IPP cryptographic library is noteworthy.
 This implementation is the only production-level AES software implementation that features true cache constant-time behavior and does not utilize hardware extensions such as AES-NI or SSSE3 instruction sets.
-This implementation is also part of the Linux SGX SDK [32] and can be used for production code if the SDK is compiled from the scratch, i.e., it does not use prebuilt binaries.
+This implementation is also part of the Linux SGX SDK [38] and can be used for production code if the SDK is compiled from the scratch, i.e., it does not use prebuilt binaries.
 We verified the match between the implementation in Intel IPP binary and SGX SDK source code through reverse engineering.
 This implementation follows a very simple direction: (1) it implements AES using 256 byte S-Box lookups without any optimization such as T-Tables, (2) instead of accessing a single byte of memory on each S-Box lookup, it fetches four values from the same vertical column of 4 different cache lines and saves them to a local cache aligned buffer, finally, (3) It performs the S-Box replacement by picking the correct S-Box entry from the local buffer.
-This implementation is depicted in Fig. 6.
+This implementation is depicted in Fig. 9.
 This implementation protects AES against any kind of cache attacks, as the attacker sees a constant cache access pattern: The S-Box table only occupies 4 cache lines, and on each SubBytes operation, all of them will sequentially be accessed.
 This implementation can be executed in less than 2000 cycles on a recent laptop processor.
-This is fast enough for many cryptographic applications, and it provides full protection against cache attacks, even if the attacker can interrupt the execution pipeline.